Pine Mountain Settlement School

 Fundraiser, Visitor, Consultant 1936-1995

 She was an accomplished writer and a prolific writer.
 Not always published, her observations are extensive, amusing, intense and engaging reading.
 Her narrative reports and analysis of work at Pine Mountain was probably her most valuable contribution, though, for some readers the reports are also problematic.
 She filtered through her own perspective and often this perspective was not in line with current opinion or could be read as overly critical.
 But, critique she did, and today her keen observations are refreshing and candid and possibly some of the most honest observations we have of life at Pine Mountain Settlement School and related surrounding communities in the late 1930s and 1940s.
 She was well-known in the Pine Mountain community and her blunt style was a remarkably good fit with the direct and honest observations of many valley families.
-Sometimes she was much like one of the community members she once described as “having a tongue tied in the middle and wagging at both ends”, but it was not her tongue that wagged, but her pen that could be just as loquacious.
+Sometimes she was much like one of the community members she once described as “having a tongue tied in the middle and wagging at both ends.”
+However, it was not her tongue that wagged, but her pen that could be just as loquacious.
 Insecure, opinionated, but indomitable in spirit, her observations were driven by an ever-questioning mind that was more sharply analytical than most women of her time would have ventured.
 She worked with folklorist Richard Chase and for a time with Myles Horton at Highlander Folk School.
 During the decades of her life she was a model of independence and a palpable force for good.

 Several directors relied on her keen eye and ear and her ability to do comparative social analysis in a variety of settings.
-She provided not only the Pine Mountain administration but many others her perceptive opinions and sharp critiques of the local rural community, but also her acerbic view of the narrow perspective of many urban dwellers and communities that were the source for much of the Schools fundraising efforts.
+She provided not only the Pine Mountain administration but many others her perceptive opinions and sharp critiques of the local rural community.
+Also, her acerbic view of the narrow perspective of many urban dwellers and communities was the source for much of the Schools fundraising efforts.
 And, of opinions regarding rural and urban, she had many.